ambuznego/VeggieGrub/README.md

 :warning: Please download the files as GitHub preview renders lower quality.

 The assignment for a Visual Elements Interface Design course involving a sketch for a smartphone app that focuses on one simple task.
+This design presents the various development stages and states of the product.